Flat space Fermionic Wave-function coefficients: Review of Wavefunction Coefficients

 where $\Pi_\mp=\frac{1\pm i\gamma_0}{2}$, and the last expression is the embedding of three-dimensional two-component spinors in the bulk four-component form.
 From now on, we will use bolded symbols ($\bm\chi_\zero$) to denote spinors in four-component notions and un-bolded ones ($\chi_\zero$) for two-components.
 With our choice of boundary profiles, i.e. the components where we impose Dirichlet boundary conditions, we immediately see that the remaining boundary terms in eq.~\eqref{eq:spinor action variation} indeed cancel.

 From now on, we will suppress the subscripts $\pm$ on the boundary profile with the understanding:

-\textbf{Propagators}: As mentioned in the introduction, due to the first derivative nature of the action, the classical action vanishes and only boundary action contributes.
-Solving the Schwinger-Dyson equation order in order in perturbation theory, and substituting the solution back into the boundary action one recovers a Feynman diagramatic expansion similar to that of the scalar case.
+\textbf{Propagators}: As discussed in the introduction, the first-order nature of the action causes the on-shell bulk action to vanish, leaving only the boundary action.
+Solving the Schwinger--Dyson equation perturbatively and substituting the resulting solution into the boundary action yields a Feynman-diagram expansion analogous to that of the scalar case.

 To proceed, we construct the spin-$\frac{1}{2}$ version of the bulk-to-boundary and bulk-to-bulk propagators.
 They are given as: \footnote{ The bulk-to-bulk and bulk-to-boundary propagators for the massless spinor are similar to those in de Sitter space \cite{Chowdhury:2024snc}.
 Two completely different methods for writing the classical solution perturbatively are presented earlier in one of the author's previous works \cite{YAflat}.} \ie K_{\chi}( p,t) &= (1+i \slashed{\hat{p}})e^{iEt},\quad K_{\bar\chi}( p,t) = e^{iEt}(1-i \slashed{\hat{p}}) \\ G_{\chi}( p,t,t') &=G_{\bar\chi}( p,t,t') = \frac{1}{2E}\left(\slashed{p}^{[4]}e^{iE(t-t')}\theta(t'{-}t){-}\slashed{p}^{[4]}_-e^{-iE(t{-}t')}\theta(t{-}t'){+}i\gamma_0\slashed{p}^{[4]}_-e^{iE(t+t')}\right) \fe where ${p}$ is the spatial momentum, $\hat{p}={p}/E$, with $E=|{p}|$.
 It is straightforward to verify the following spinor version of the boundary condition of the propagators are satisfied,